Poltanek/Poltanek/README.md

 - [Sorting-Algorithm-Visualizer](https://github.com/Poltanek/Sorting-Algorithm-Visualizer) - This algorithm visualizer leverages the Tkinter Canvas widget to provide an interactive and intuitive platform for understanding how algorithms work.
 By animating the step-by-step execution of algorithms, the visualizer illustrates changes in data structures, interactions between algorithmic components
 - [Portfolio-Website](https://github.com/Poltanek/Portfolio-Website) - Using vite for lite static website project builds, react as my javascript framework using nodejs and netlify for app deployment of static sites
 - [Pathfinding_Algorithm](https://github.com/Poltanek/Pathfinding_Algorithm) - A* Pathfinding Algorithm, a widely-used search algorithm for finding the shortest path in a grid or maze.
 The project is optimized for performance using a priority queue and a heuristic function for efficient navigation.
+- [Maze-Code](https://github.com/Poltanek/Maze-Code) - This program is a maze generation and navigation system written in Python, utilizing the NumPy library.
+It is designed to create various types of mazes, visualize them in a readable format, and allow simulation of movements within the maze.

 ### > C# Projects
 - [School-management-system](https://github.com/Poltanek/School-management-system) - A ready made console project showing evidence of using C# to a coding standard through adding, deleting and updating users to grade calculations and updating them through a txt output

+### > Oracle APEX
+- [database-management-analysis](https://github.com/Poltanek/database-management-analysis) - To design, implement, test and demonstrate elements of relational database applications – as well as provide evidence for database analysis

 <!-- <img src="https://raw.githubusercontent.com/Poltanek/Poltanek/output/snake.svg" alt="Snake animation" />
 -->